cookinrelaxin/cookinrelaxin.github.io/research.md

 The fact that the listener does *not* do so indicates that syntactic well-formedness restricts the availability of utterances for pragmatic reasoning.

 This gets at deep questions about the nature of pragmatics.
 What kinds of objects are alternatives?
-Are they utterances, as suggested above?
+Are they utterances (a form of action)?
 Or are they syntactic objects?
-Or perhaps logical representations, or might they even be concepts?
+Or perhaps logical representations?
+Or might they even be concepts?
 If we are correct, then alternatives are syntactic.

 - Feldcamp, Z. & Benbaji-Elhadad I. A well-formedness condition on alternative generation.
 Proceedings of WCCFL 43.